-Congratulations to Emma Brush (JD/PhD, Stanford) and Timothy Lundy (PhD, Columbia), who won first and second place, respectively, of the annual Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice.
+Ongratulations to Emma Brush (JD/PhD, Stanford) and Timothy Lundy (PhD, Columbia), who won first and second place, respectively, of the annual Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice.
 Friends and colleagues of long-time Texas Law Professor Zipporah Wiseman (1930-2021) established the prize in 2021 in honor of her important work at the intersection of legal and literary studies.

-In her paper titled "Plain Reading the Constitution: Frederick Douglass, Textualism, and the Pursuit of Racial Justice," Brush offers what she identifies as Frederick Douglass' "plain reading" of the US Constitution as a counter to current Supreme Court textualism, which she contends often uses racist originalism and color-blind constitutionalism to legitimate or ignore racial injustices.
+In her paper titled "Plain Reading the Constitution: Frederick Douglass, Textualism, and the Pursuit of Racial

+Justice," Brush offers what she identifies as Frederick Douglass' "plain reading" of the US Constitution as a counter to current Supreme Court textualism, which she contends often uses racist originalism and color-blind constitutionalism to legitimate or ignore racial injustices.
 A member of the judging panel commented that Brush's piece is "well written, erudite, and embeds itself within a broader context that makes plain the stakes."

 Lundy's submission, "Ordinary Subjects of Tyranny: Practical Constitutionalism and Public Judgement in the Political Thought of George Buchanan," argues that the development of classical democratic political thought owes much to the poetic work of leading sixteenth-century Scottish intellectual George Buchanan.

 Both papers were published in the Rapoport Center's Working Paper Series (see box).

-Audre Rapoport Writing Prize Winners Critically Examine Judicial Representations of Gender in India and Europe C ongratulations to Arti Gupta for winning the Audre Rapoport Prize for Scholarship on Gender and Human Rights.
+Audre Rapoport Writing Prize Winners Critically Examine Judicial Representations of Gender in India and Europe

+Congratulations to Arti Gupta for winning the Audre Rapoport Prize for Scholarship on Gender and Human Rights.
 The annual prize was originally funded by the late Texas linguistics professor Robert King to honor Audre Rapoport (1923-2016) and her deep commitments to gender justice.
 Gupta's winning paper, lauded by one of the judges for its "critical, radical edge and sophistication," is titled "The Unhappy Marriage of 'Queerness' and 'Culture': The Present Implications of Fixating on the Past."
 The paper argues against the totalizing historical accounts that are used in contemporary dueling narratives in Indian law and politics that name either "homosexuality" or "homophobia" as colonial impositions.
 Gupta wrote the paper as a law student at the National Law School of India University in Bangalore, from which she graduated in 2022.
 It was later published in the Australian Feminist Law Journal.

+Alaa Hajyahia received second prize for "Critical Reflections on the Structural

+Legal Power in Human Rights Law," which critiques the representations of Muslim women found in the judicial decisions of the European Court of Human Rights.
+Hajyahia wrote the paper as an LLM student at Yale Law School and is currently working on her PhD at the University of Cambridge.

-The paper was published in the Rapoport Center's Working Paper Series (see box) The paper was published in the Rapoport Center's Working Paper Series (see box).
+Both papers were published in the Rapoport Center's Working Paper Series (see box).

-Arti Gupta (photo courtesy of Gupta).

-Working Paper Series "Plain Reading the Constitution: Frederick Douglass, Textualism, and the Pursuit of Racial Justice" by Emma Brush "Ordinary Subjects of Tyranny: Practical Constitutionalism and Public Judgement in the Political Thought of George Buchanan" by Timothy Lundy "The Unhappy Marriage of 'Queerness' and 'Culture': The Present Implications of Fixating on the Past" by Arti Gupta "The Legal Impact of COVID-19 on Women's International Human Rights: Analyzing the #NiUnaMenos Movement in Latin America" by Fabiola Gretzinger "A Discriminatory Education Policy that Further Excludes the Oppressed from Academia: The Case of the National Overseas Scholarship (NOS) for SC-ST Scholars in India" by Ashok Danavath To read and comment on these or previous papers, visit rapoportcenter.org/ project-type/working-paper-series/.
+Working Paper Series

+"Plain Reading the Constitution: Frederick Douglass, Textualism, and the Pursuit of Racial Justice" by Emma Brush

+"Ordinary Subjects

+of Tyranny: Practical

+Constitutionalism and

+Public Judgement in the

+Political Thought of George

+Buchanan"

+by Timothy Lundy

+"The Unhappy Marriage of 'Queerness' and 'Culture': The Present Implications of Fixating on the Past" by Arti Gupta

+"Critical Reflections on the Structural Legal Power in Human Rights Law" by Alaa Hajyahia

+"The Legal Impact of COVID-19 on Women's International Human Rights: Analyzing the #NiUnaMenos Movement in Latin America" by Fabiola Gretzinger

+"A Discriminatory

+Education Policy that

+Further Excludes the

+Oppressed from Academia:

+The Case of the National

+Overseas Scholarship

+(NOS) for SC-ST Scholars

+in India"

+by Ashok Danayath

+To read and comment on these or previous papers, visit rapoportcenter.org/project-type/working-paperseries/.

 STAFF